RachelRodgers/Holtz-Lim_MotherTwinInfant_Virome_BacterialMicrobiome/README.md

 4. Selected subtree
 5. File > Export > BIOM1 Format... > (export taxa at official ranks only?) > No
 6. Saved .biom file
-7. .biom file was used to generate a physeqObject (physeqPhageSelectTaxa.RDS - see TwinMomPhage_Pre-processing.Rmd) that was utilized in the remainder of analyses.
+7. .biom file was used to generate a phyloseq object (http://joey711.github.io/phyloseq/) (physeqPhageSelectTaxa.RDS - see TwinMomPhage_Pre-processing.Rmd) that was utilized in the remainder of analyses.